-Students at ABA-approved law schools who have completed at least one academic year of law study may seek to enroll at Shepard Broad Law Center as a visiting student with the permission of their home law school.
+If you are a student at an ABA-approved law school who has completed at least one academic year of law study, you may seek to enroll at NSU Law as a visiting student with the permission of your home law school.

-Letter from dean of home law school indicating you are in good academic standing, your rank in class, your eligibility to return to that law school, and that the law school will accept credits for coursework you successfully completed at Shepard Broad Law Center.
+- Have your law school send us a letter indicating you are in good academic standing, eligible to return to that law school, and that the law school approves you taking classes at NSU Law. the letter should indicate any restrictions.

 Admission and Registration

 Admission will be approved if you are in good academic standing and have your home law school’s permission to visit here.
-Admission as a visiting student will be confirmed by letter from the Office of Admissions; a $500 seat deposit will be required to confirm your enrollment and permit you to register.
+The Office of Admissions will confirm your admission as a visiting student.
 Registration will take place after NSU Law students have registered for their classes.
 Your ability to register for classes will depend upon seat availability in class; once capacity is reached in a course registration will not be possible.
-The Assistant Director of Student Services assists visiting students with their registration.
-Certain courses, particularly clinical or workshop courses may be limited to NSU J.D. students.
+The Assistant Director of Student Services will assist you with your registration.
+Certain courses, particularly clinical or workshop courses, may be limited to NSU JD students.

 Tuition and fees for fall and winter terms are charged on a flat-fee basis depending upon student status as full-time or part-time.
 Summer tuition is charged per credit hour.
 Learn More: Tuition and Fees

-Visiting students are issued a NSU ID card (Shark Card) that is valid for their period of enrollment.
+Once registered, you are issued a NSU ID card (Shark Card) that is valid for your period of enrollment.
 The Shark Card provides access to University facilities including parking, shuttle service, RecPlex recreation center, and libraries.
-Students may add cash value, in $100 increments, and use the Shark Card at campus dining facilities.
+You may add cash value, in $100 increments, and use the Shark Card at campus dining facilities.

 If you are interested in living in on-campus graduate housing, you should contact the NSU Office of Residential Life and Housing, 954.262.7052 or 800.541.6682, ext.
 27052.